ml-opt/tibfold/README.md

 TibFold is a small Python library to calculate test error while performing hyper-parameter optimization when using k-fold cross validation.

-## Wait, what?

-In machine learning, we train models to fit data.
-Usually, when we say data we are refering to a set of examples to learn from.
-Such models incurr in some error considering the data used for training, this is what we call training error.
-But, we are actually more interested in finding out how much error our model incurr when dealing with data not used during training.
-This second error is what we call test error.

-### Training/test split

-When we have a limited amount of data, what we usually do is to split the data in two disjunt sets, the so-called training set and test set.
-Sometimes, we randomly select $60\%$ of the data for training and $40\%$ for calculating test error.

-### The k-fold cross validation algorithm

-Splitting the data in two, as in the training/test split approach, will reduce the number of examples available for training.
-We want to have as much data as possible for training and as much data as possible for testing as well.
-What can we do when we have a small dataset?

-The k-fold cross validation algorithm randomly splits the data in $k$ equally sized subsets of examples, also called folds.
-Then, it uses one of the folds for testing, while the union of the other folds are used for training.
-The previous procedure is done $k$ times and each time a different fold is selected for testing.
-The average of the test error obtained the $k$ times is the test error.
-Notice that using this approach, we ensure using the all data for training and testing as well.
-However, the computational complexity of doing so is much higher than the previous training/test split.

-### Training/validation/test split

-Let's say that we have several machine learning models.
-How we select the best one among all?
-Do we use test error for this?

-First, is worth to say that model **model selection** is a type of **hyper-parameter optimization**.
-Also, we are doing hyper-parameter optimization when we are not sure of with algorithm will be better, for example, when training a neural network (SGD, ADAM, AdaGrad, etc.) or how many levels do a decision tree should have.

-If we use test error for model selection, or more generally for hyper-parameter optimization, we are selecting the hyper-parameters that best performs in that specific test set, but, what about in another set not seen during training or model selection?

-Answer: We don't know.

-To overcome this, if we have enough data, we can split the data in three subsets: training set, validation set and test set.
-We train all models using the training set.
-Then, we select the best performing model using the validation set.
-Finally, the test error of the best performing model is calculated using the validation set.

-What can we do if we have a small dataset and splitting our data in three is not practical?

-Answer: nested k-fold cross validation or the **Tibshirani-Tibshirani** method.

-### Nested k-fold cross validation

-The nested k-fold cross validation is similar to the previously introduced k-fold cross validation approach.
-Here, we are considering several machine learning models.
-For each model, we split the data in $k$ folds.
-Then, we keep isolated the test fold and the remaining data (which is used for training) is again splitted in $k$ folds.
-This inner k-fold cross validation is used for calculating validation error for each model and is repeated $k$ times, changing the fold we keep isolated in each iteration.
-With the fold we let separated, we calculate the test error of each model.

-Here is important that we select the best perfoming model only considering the validation error, not looking and the test error.
-Doing otherwise, we may endup with a biased estimate of the test error.
-The major drawback of this approach is of course the very higgh computational complexity of performing a k-fold cross validation procedure inside another.

-### The Tibshirani-Tibshirani method

-The Tibshirani-Tibshirani method is an aproach for calculating test error while performing hyper-parameter optimization using k-fold cross validation.
-It was introduced in 2009 by Ryan J. Tibshirani and Robert Tibshirani [1].
-The difference here is that the computational complexity is the same that a regular k-fold cross validation.

-The general idea is to perform a regular k-fold cross validation for each set of hyper-parameters.
-Then we select the best performing set of hyper-parameters based in the test error as usual, we consider this test error as validation error.
-The actual test error, will be the already calculated validation error plus some bias term.
-The bias is calculated as:

-$
-b = 1 / k \sum_{i=1}^k{e_i(\hat{\Omega}) - e_i(\hat{\Omega}_i)}
-$

-where $\hat{\Omega}$ is the best performing set of hyper-parameters and $\hat{\Omega}_i$ is the best performing set of hyper-parameters but only when considering the i-th fold.
-We also denote as $e_i(.)$ to the test error obtained when the i-th fold was used as test set.
-Note that all the required information can be gathered by simply performing a regular k-fold cross validation.

-Actually, practical results have shown that the bias estimate provided by the Tibshirani-Tibshirani method is quite similar to the one obtained by the more expensive nested k-fold cross validation [2].

 ## Installation